-- 5.10.3.1 In Recreational divisions, if the stick or any part of a player or their equipment makes contact with the face, neck, helmet, or facial protector of an opposing player who is at a normal height, the referee shall assess at minimum a double minor penalty for Head Contact. - 5.10.3.2 In Recreational divisions, if a player directly and intentionally hits another player in the head, a double minor + game ejection shall be assessed. - 5.10.4 NOTE: There is no "follow-through" rule all instances where a players stick makes contact with the face, neck, helmet, or facial protector of the player will result in a high-sticking call. - 5.10.5 NOTE: There is no rule that eliminates a penalty when the offending players stick deflects off another stick or piece of equipment before making contact with the face, neck, helmet, or facial protector of an official. - 5.10.6 NOTE: If an injury results (including blood) from a player High Sticking an opponent, a Head Contact and High Sticking penalty is assessed as well as a Game Ejection - 5.10.7 NOTE: Referees may assess more significant penalties for High Sticking or Head Contact, including double minors, majors, or match penalties at their discretion. - 5.10.8 NOTE: Referees are encouraged to use discretion in applying the Head Contact rule in the context of the player standing at a normal height.
-For greater clarification, a player that makes contact with the head of a smaller player who is at a normal height should still be assessed a Head Contact penalty as they were at a normal height.
+- 5.10.1 \NEW\ If the stick of a player contacts the face, neck, helmet, or facial protector of an opposing player, the referee shall assess a minor penalty for high sticking. - 5.10.2 If a player (not their stick) contacts the face, neck, helmet, or facial protector of an opponent when they are at a normal height, the referee shall assess at minimum a double minor for Head Contact. - 5.10.3 NOTE: There is no "follow-through" rule all instances where a players stick contacts the face, neck, helmet, or facial protector of the player will result in a high sticking call. - 5.10.4 NOTE: There is no rule that eliminates a penalty when the offending players stick deflects off another stick or piece of equipment before contacting the face, neck, helmet, or facial protector of an official. - 5.10.5 NOTE: Referees may assess more significant penalties for High Sticking and Head Contact, majors, or match penalties at their discretion.

+5.10.6 NOTE: Referees are encouraged to use discretion in applying the Head Contact rule in the context of the player standing at a normal height.
+For greater clarification, a player that contacts the head of a smaller player who is at a normal height should still be assessed a Head Contact penalty as they were at a normal height.
 The provision and clarification for "normal height" is used in situations only where a player is lunging or in an abnormally smaller height that results in head contact where otherwise no head contact would take place if the player had been playing at a normal height.